- videocam Live Webinar with Live Q&A

 Introduction

 This CLE webinar will discuss the latest trends in transactional insurance in M&A deals as a strategic way to manage risks and improve deal and business outcomes for both purchasers and sellers.
-The panel will explore the different types of transactions insurance available, including representations and warranties insurance (RWI) (buyer and seller side), litigation insurance, and tax insurance; the advantages and characteristics of such coverages; common terms, conditions, and exclusions of transactional insurance coverage; the costs of transactional insurance; available limits of liability; and required retentions.
+The panel will explore the different types of transactions insurance available, including representations and warranties insurance (RWI) (buyer and seller side), contingent liability insurance, and tax insurance; the advantages and characteristics of such coverages; common terms, conditions, and exclusions of transactional insurance coverage; the costs of transactional insurance; available limits of liability; and required retentions.
 The panel will provide practical insights for navigating the underwriting process.
 The panel will also review the claims process and common claims issues presented, as well as provide practical guidance for policyholders in presenting claims and for insurers in responding to claims.

 Description